terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

     - [SSH Agent Jenkins plugin](https://plugins.jenkins.io/ssh-agent/) installed in your Master
     - SSH private key you just generated in the previous step
     - Passphrase that protects the private key (if you used the `-N ""` option)
-    - Jenkins Agent’s private IP address (usually assigned by your Network Administrator)
+    - Jenkins Agent’s private IP address (usually assigned by your Network Administrator.
+In the provided examples this IP is "10.2.0.6").
+This private IP will be reachable through the VPN connection that you will create later.

-1. Create five individual Git repositories in your Git server
-    - This might be a task delegated to your infrastructure team.
+1. Create five individual Git repositories in your Git server (This might be a task delegated to your infrastructure team)
     - Note that although this infrastructure code is distributed to you as a [monorepo](https://github.com/terraform-google-modules/terraform-example-foundation), you will store the code in five different repositories, one for each directory:
-        - `./0-bootstrap, ./1-org, ./2-environments, ./3-networks, ./4-projects`
+        ```
+        ./0-bootstrap
+        ./1-org
+        ./2-environments
+        ./3-networks
+        ./4-projects
+       ```
-    - For simplicity, let's name your five repositories:
+    - For simplicity, let's name your five repositories as follows:
-        - `YOUR_NEW_REPO-0-bootstrap, YOUR_NEW_REPO-1-org, YOUR_NEW_REPO-2-environments, YOUR_NEW_REPO-3-networks, YOUR_NEW_REPO-4-projects`
+        ```
+        YOUR_NEW_REPO-0-bootstrap
+        YOUR_NEW_REPO-1-org
+        YOUR_NEW_REPO-2-environments
+        YOUR_NEW_REPO-3-networks
+        YOUR_NEW_REPO-4-projects
+        ```
-    - Towards the end of these instructions, you will configure automatic pipelines in Jenkins to deploy new code pushed to four of your repos (`YOUR_NEW_REPO-1-org, YOUR_NEW_REPO-2-environments, YOUR_NEW_REPO-3-networks, YOUR_NEW_REPO-4-projects`).
+    - **Note:** Towards the end of these instructions, you will configure your Jenkins Master with **new automatic pipelines only for the following repositories:**
+         ```
+         YOUR_NEW_REPO-1-org
+         YOUR_NEW_REPO-2-environments
+         YOUR_NEW_REPO-3-networks
+         YOUR_NEW_REPO-4-projects
+         ```
-    - However, **there is no automatic pipeline needed for `YOUR_NEW_REPO-0-bootstrap`**
+        - **Note: there is no automatic pipeline needed for `YOUR_NEW_REPO-0-bootstrap`**
-    - In this section we work with your repository that is a copy of the directory `./0-bootstrap` (`YOUR_NEW_REPO-0-bootstrap`)
+    - In this 0-bootstrap section we only work with your new repository that is a copy of the directory `./0-bootstrap` (`YOUR_NEW_REPO-0-bootstrap`)

 1. Clone this mono-repository:
     ```